superfly/docs/flyctl/cmd/flyctl_config_display.md

-# _flyctl config display_

-Display an app's configuration

-### About

 Display an application's configuration.
 The configuration is presented in JSON format.
 The configuration data is retrieved from the Fly service.

-### Usage
+## Usage

 ~~~
 flyctl config display [flags]
 ~~~

-### Options
+## Options

 ~~~
   -a, --app string      App name to operate on